-So you’ve found out your pregnant.
+So you’ve found out you’re pregnant.

 Now the questions begin…

-As you begin the first crucial steps of taking care of baby during your pregnancy, you are confronted with a multitude of decisions.
+As you begin the first crucial steps of taking care of your baby during your pregnancy, you are confronted with a multitude of decisions.
 What to eat, what not to eat, what vitamins to take, what doctor or midwife to choose, what exercise to keep you both healthy, what chemicals and toxins to be wary of, how to adjust your normal routine to accommodate your baby’s development, and what you will need consider once baby is born and you breastfeed.
 There is a lot of information out there and it’s all in your hands to decide.

 Here is some information to get you started.